Family Nurse Practitioner

 Courses are offered sequentially once a year.
 A nurse working full-time and attending graduate school part-time may complete the program in 6 semesters: four 15 week semesters and two summer sessions.
-Courses are offered in the evening hours for the convenience of working part-time students.
 Other part-time options are available.
-There are 3 programs of study - Family Nurse Practitioner, Holistic Nurse Practitioner and Nursing Education.
+Courses are offered one to two days per week for the convenience of working part-time students.
+There are some online courses in the on-ground program as well to cater to working students.

 |NURS 5000 Nursing Theory||3|

 |NURS 5070 Health Policy||3|

 |NURS 5120 Family Health Nursing I (fall offering)||4|

 |NURS 5124 Family Health Nursing I Clinical (fall offering)||3|

 |NURS 5140 Family Health Nursing II (spring offering)||5|

 |NURS 5144 Family Health Nursing II Clinical (spring offering)||3|